TAILOR-UoB/new_ways_of_publishing/booksource/glossary.md

 Full publication process from the generation of the input artefacts to the end result of a publication output.

-**Term X**

-Description of the term X

-Other available glossaries of related terms.
+## Other available glossaries of related terms.

 - [Jupyter{book}](https://jupyterbook.org/en/stable/reference/glossary.html)